Porsche Racing Club Finland

 PRCF runs four different racing series for its members.

 PRCF Esports runs in iRacing with 5 events during the winter.
 First five will receive awards and the series is also open for all PCF and PCCF members and their family members.

-PRCF Time Trial is a time-attack type of class for road-legal Porsches with a certain minimum level of safety equipment in the "Speed Classes", ie. half- or rear roll-cage, fire extinguisher, motorsport seat, safety harness etc. The cars are divided in 3 categories according to power to weight ratios, and there is also its own category for classics.
+PRCF Time Trial is a time-attack type of class for road-legal Porsches with a certain minimum level of safety equipment in the "Speed Classes", ie. half- or rear roll-cage, fire extinguisher, motorsport seat, safety harness etc. The cars are divided into categories according to power to weight ratios, and there is also its own category for classics.
 GT Porsches are quite popular in the Time Trial series, but there are all sorts of cars represented.
 TT-Touring is a class for new competitors, who want to gain racing experience before moving to higher classes.
 Smallest difference between race laps determines the winner, but maximum pace is not required.

-PRCF Club Racing is pure club racing series, where it is possible to participate with basically any racing Porsche that meets the safety requirements; full roll cage, extinguisher, bucket seat, harness etc. Class 8 is any Porsche on road tyres (usually semi-slicks or so called R tyres) divided in 4 subcategories according to power/weight ratios.
-Class 7 is Porsche on racing tyres and class 5 consists of GT3 Cup cars in their own subcategories based on GT3 Cup model.
+PRCF Club Racing is pure club racing series, where it is possible to participate with basically any racing Porsche that meets the safety requirements; full roll cage, extinguisher, bucket seat, harness etc. Class 8 is any Porsche on road tyres (usually semi-slicks or so called R tyres) divided into subcategories according to power/weight ratios.
+Class 7 is Porsches on racing tyres.

 The rules for each of the series are available also in English on this site.
 Furthermore Porsche Racing Club Finland warmly welcomes all international participants to take part in all the series.
 All the board members contact details are found on this site, and we are all happy to answer any questions or help with practical arrangements.